sebastianpawlaczyk/upcloud-terraform-provider-server/README.md

 cp upcloud-terraform-provider-server_v0.1.0 ~/.terraform.d/plugins/local/upcloud/0.1.0/darwin_amd64/  # On macOS
 ```

-Then uses files from `./examples` folder.
+Then use files from `./examples` folder.